 His interest in botanical therapies led him to pursue a two-year Fellowship in the Program in Integrative Medicine at the University of Arizona which he completed in December 2004.
 His particular passion in the field involves nutrition and cancer.
 Since completing his Fellowship, Dr. Abrams has been providing Integrative Medicine consultation to people living with and beyond cancer at the UCSF Osher Center for Integrative Medicine.
 He remains interested in conducting clinical trials in integrative oncology particularly investigating medicinal mushrooms, Traditional Chinese Medicine interventions and massage.

-Dr. Abrams is the immediate past-President of the Society for Integrative Oncology .
-He has also been a member of various Education sub-committees of the American Society of Clinical Oncology.
+Dr. Abrams was the President of the Society for Integrative Oncology in 2010 and has been a member of various Education sub-committees of the American Society of Clinical Oncology.
 He has co-edited an Oxford University Press textbook in Integrative Oncology with Andrew Weil, MD.
 He was also named a Top Cancer Doctor in Newsweek‘s Special Health Issue on Curing Cancer, in the category of Medical Oncology (details).

-- Watch this video of Dr. Abrams speaking on integrative oncology to NorCal CarciNET.
+- Video of Dr. Abrams speaking on integrative oncology to NorCal CarciNET

-- Read this interview with Dr. Abrams on the topic of healthy aging.
+- Interview with Dr. Abrams on the topic of healthy aging